patrickrst/nixu-challenge-2019/report/challenges_generated.md

 This is the second part of the buffer overflow challenge using the same C source code.
 The idea is similar, 256 bytes of inputs are allowed while the description field in the struct is of size 128 bytes.
-The array is copied using the unsecure funtion `strcpy` which allows us to write over the field `id` of the device struct.
+The array is copied using the unsecured function `strcpy` which allows us to write over the field `id` of the device struct.
 The goal is to write the device master ID `0x8100ca33c1ab7daf` to a device to get the flag.
 The only problem is that the number contains a null byte `\x00` which is the